srl-labs/containerlab/docs/manual/kinds/openbsd.md

 !!!info
     Default user credentials: `admin:admin`

-## Interfaces mapping
+## Interface naming

+You can use [interfaces names](../topo-def-file.md#interface-naming) in the topology file like they appear in [[[ kind_display_name ]]].

+The interface naming convention is: `vioX`, where `X` is the port number.

+With that naming convention in mind:

+* `vio1` - first data port available
+* `vio2` - second data port, and so on...

+/// admonition
+    type: warning
+Data port numbering starts at `1`, as `vio0` is reserved for management connectivity.
+Attempting to use `vio0` in a containerlab topology will result in an error.
+///

+The example ports above would be mapped to the following Linux interfaces inside the container running the [[[ kind_display_name ]]] VM:

-* `eth0` - management interface (vio0) connected to the containerlab management network
+* `eth0` - management interface connected to the containerlab management network (rendered as `vio0` in the CLI)
+* `eth1` - first data interface, mapped to the first data port of the VM (rendered as `vio1`)
-* `eth1+` - second and subsequent data interfaces (vio1, vio2, etc.)
+* `eth2+` - second and subsequent data interfaces, mapped to the second and subsequent data ports of the VM (rendered as `vio2` and so on)

-When containerlab launches OpenBSD node, it will assign IPv4/6 address to the `eth0` interface.
-These addresses are used to reach the management plane of the router.
+When containerlab launches [[[ kind_display_name ]]] node the `vio0` interface of the VM gets assigned `10.0.0.15/24` address from the QEMU DHCP server.
+This interface is transparently stitched with container's `eth0` interface such that users can reach the management plane of the [[[ kind_display_name ]]] using containerlab's assigned IP.

-Data interfaces `eth1+` need to be configured with IP addressing manually using CLI.
+Data interfaces `vio1+` need to be configured with IP addressing manually using CLI or other available management interfaces.

 ## Features and options